Giving Tree 2021

 Please purchase all items on your selected shopping list.
 Place Women's Holiday Gifts in a RED bag and place Men's Holiday Gifts in a GREEN bag.
-Bring your gifts to the Community Life Center on Mondays, from 6-7pm.
+Bring your gifts to the Green Lake Sanctuary Foyer on Sunday mornings between November 28 - December 19.
+If you're unable to bring it at these times, contact us at email@example.com.

 Download your shopping list tag here!

 Shopping lists with individual instructions for “Holiday Gift Bags” and “Holiday Meal Kits” are available for download above until Sunday, Dec.
-20th.
-Gifts can be dropped off at the back door of the BCC Green Lake CLC building, accessible through the rear parking lot on Mondays from 6-7pm, and Wednesdays from 9-11am, Nov.
-16th through Sunday Dec.
-20th.
+19th.
+Gifts can be dropped off in the BCC Green Lake Sanctuary Foyer on Sunday mornings from Nov.
+28th through Sunday Dec.
+19th.
 Please pay close attention to the instructions on the shopping list.
 Thank you so much and God bless!

 You can shop for either: